How to experimentally evaluate the adiabatic condition for quantum annealing: Results for strong non-adiabatic transitions

-Even when we observe these peaks other than target peaks, there is a way to estimate the transition matrix element and energy gap.
-As we mentioned in the main text (in sec. \ref{subsubsec:case_E}), we have a modified method to identify the target peak, which is useful for this case as well.
+Even when we observe peaks other than the target peaks, there is a way to estimate the transition matrix element and energy gap.
+As mentioned in the main text (in Section \ref{subsubsec:case_E}), we adopt a modified method to identify the target peak, which is useful for this case as well.
 The positions of the target peak are expected to be fitted by the analytical formula in Eq.~\eqref{eq:hyperbolic-curve}.
-This means that, if we fail to fit the peaks, we can guess that such peaks do not correspond to the peak from the Rabi oscillation.
-Indeed, the peak $\Omega\simeq 0.38$ cannot be fitted by the equation Eq.~\eqref{eq:hyperbolic-curve} well.
-On the other hand, if we focus on the peaks with frequencies of around $\Omega=0.01$, as shown in Fig.~\ref{fig:power-spectrum-npos1num4} (b), we can fit these peaks by the analytical formula, and so we can accurately estimate the transition matrix element and energy gap.
+Thus, if we fail to fit the peaks, we can guess that such peaks do not correspond to the peak from the Rabi oscillation.
+Indeed, the peak $\Omega\simeq 0.38$ cannot be well fitted by Eq.~\eqref{eq:hyperbolic-curve}.
+Meanwhile, if we focus on the peaks with frequencies of around $\Omega=0.01$, as shown in Fig.~\ref{fig:power-spectrum-npos1num4} (b), we can fit these peaks by the analytical formula; hence, we can accurately estimate the transition matrix element and energy gap.

-Also, we plot the spectrum by setting $T_\mathrm{ann} =3$ and $t_{1}/T_\mathrm{ann}= 0.7$, in Fig.~\ref{fig:power-spectrum-npos1num3-add} (a).
-Here, as a guide to the eye, we draw a yellow line corresponding to the analytical curve of Eq.~\eqref{eq:hyperbolic-curve}, which are the target peaks.
-Here, not only the target peaks but also other peaks are observed.
-These come from the higher order perturbation, which can be observed for a larger Rabi frequency (see the appendix \ref{sec:higher-pert}).
-Fortunately, we can distinguish these secondary peak from the target peaks as follows.
+Furthermore, we plot the spectrum by setting $T_\mathrm{ann} =3$ and $s_{1}= 0.7$ in Fig.~\ref{fig:power-spectrum-npos1num3-add} (a).
+Here, as a visual guide, we plot a yellow line corresponding to the analytical curve of Eq.~\eqref{eq:hyperbolic-curve}, which are the target peaks.
+Here, the target peaks as well as other peaks are observed.
+These come from higher-order perturbations, which can be observed for a larger Rabi frequency (see Appendix \ref{sec:higher-pert}).
+We can distinguish these secondary peaks from the target peaks as follows.